+For these reasons, the PwC network consists of firms which are separate legal entities.
+The firms that make up the network are committed to working together to provide quality service offerings for clients throughout the world.
 Firms in the PwC network are members in, or have other connections to PricewaterhouseCoopers International Limited (PwCIL), an English private company limited by guarantee.
 PwCIL does not practise accountancy or provide services to clients.
-Rather its purpose is to act as a coordinating entity for PwC firms in the PwC network.
-Focusing on key areas such as strategy, brand, and risk and quality, PwCIL coordinates the development and implementation of policies and initiatives to achieve a common and coordinated approach amongst individual PwC firms where appropriate.
-PwC firms of PwCIL can use the PwC name and draw on the resources and methodologies of the PwC network.
-In addition, PwC firms may draw upon the resources of other PwC firms and/or secure the provision of professional services by other PwC firms and/or other entities.
-In return, PwC firms are bound to abide by certain common policies and to maintain the standards of the PwC network as put forward by PwCIL.
+Rather its purpose is to facilitate coordination between member firms in the PwC network.
+Focusing on key areas such as strategy, brand, and risk and quality, the Network Leadership Team and Board of PwCIL coordinates the development and implementation of policies and initiatives to achieve a common and coordinated approach amongst individual PwC firms where appropriate.
+Member firms of PwCIL can use the

+PwC name and the resources and methodologies of the PwC network.
+In addition, member firms may request the resources of other member firms and/ or secure the provision of professional services by other member firms and/or other entities.
+In return, member firms are bound to abide by certain common policies and to maintain the standards of the PwC network as put forward by PwCIL.

-The PwC network is not one international partnership.
-A PwC firm cannot act as agent of PwCIL or any other PwC firm, cannot obligate PwCIL or any other PwC firm, and is liable only for its own acts or omissions and not those of PwCIL, or any other PwC firm.
-Similarly, PwCIL cannot act as an agent of any PwC firm, cannot obligate any PwC firm, and is liable only for its own acts or omissions.
-PwCIL has no right or ability to control any PwC firm's exercise of professional judgement.
+The PwC network is not one international partnership and PwC member firms are not otherwise legal partners with each other.
+Many of the member firms have legally registered names which contain "PricewaterhouseCoopers", however there is no ownership by PwCIL.
+A member firm cannot act as agent of PwCIL or any other member firm, cannot obligate PwCIL or any other member firm, and is liable only for its own acts or omissions and not those of PwCIL or any other PwC firm.
+Similarly, PwCIL cannot act as an agent of any member firm, cannot obligate any member firm, and is liable only for its own acts or omissions.